 They could use Excel to create mockups and then work with a graphic designer to finalize the charts.
 This approach led to better results, and was way more flexible, but required extensive, time-consuming back-and-forth with a designer.

 Neither of these choices was ideal, and they limited the BBC’s data visualization output.
 R freed the journalists from having to work with a designer.
 It wasn’t that the designers were bad (they weren’t), but ggplot allowed the journalists to explore different visualizations on their own.
-Working with a designer required the journalists to have a fully-formed idea that the designer could take and improve upon.

-As the team improved their ggplot skills, they realized that it might be possible to produce more than just exploratory data visualizations.
-Could they create production-ready charts in R that could go straight onto the BBC website?
-In this chapter, I discuss the power of custom ggplot themes.
-I then go through the code in the bbplot package to learn how custom themes work.
-I wrap up the chapter by exploring the impact that bbplot had, not only on a technical level, but also as a catalyst for a larger culture change.
+As the team improved their ggplot skills, they realized that it might be possible to produce more than just exploratory data visualizations and create production-ready charts in R that could go straight onto the BBC website.

-The Power of a Theme

-As Stylianou, Guibourg, and their colleagues realized, so much of the work involved in making a professional chart consists of small tweaks.
-What font should you use?
-Where should the legend go?
-Should axes have titles?
-Should charts have grid lines?
-These questions may seem small, but they have a big impact on the final product.

-And these are the types of questions to which a custom theme can provide answers.
-Custom themes force everyone who uses them follows style guidelines and ensures that all data visualization is on brand.
-What’s more, when more experienced R users in an organization make a custom theme, other less experienced users can take advantage of their work to make sure their plots follow organizational style guidelines.
-Custom themes, as we’ll see below when we dive into the bbplot code, involve a set of code that makes a set of small tweaks to all plots.
-Rather than forcing everyone to copy the long code to tweak each plot they make, putting this code into a custom theme allows everyone to apply the theme with one line of code.

-XXXX
+In this chapter, we discuss the power of custom ggplot themes, then walk through the code in the bbplot package to demonstrate how custom themes work.
+You’ll learn how to consolidate your styling code into a reusable function and how to consistently modify your plots’ text, axes, grid lines, background, and other elements.

-Using bbplot to Style a Penguin Plot
+Using a Custom Theme to Style a Plot

 The bbplot package has two functions: bbc_style() and finalise_plot().
-The latter deals with things like adding the BBC logo, saving plots in the correct dimensions, and other tasks done after the plot is complete (we’ll discuss it a bit later on).
+The latter deals with things like adding the BBC logo, saving plots in the correct dimensions.
 For now, let’s look at the bbc_style() function, which applies a custom ggplot theme to any plot, making all plots look consistent and follow BBC style guidelines.

 Creating an Example Plot

 To show how this function works, let’s create a plot.
 We’ll do so using the palmerpenguins package, which contains data about penguins living on three islands in Antarctica.
-To give you a sense of what this data looks like, load the palmerpenguins and tidyverse packages.
+To give you a sense of what this data looks like, load the palmerpenguins and tidyverse packages:

 library(palmerpenguins)

 library(tidyverse)

 We now have data that we can work with in an object called penguins.
-Here’s what the first ten rows look like.
+Here’s what the first 10 rows look like:

 #> # A tibble: 344 × 8